lkalvoda/DHH23_Early-Modern_classification-eval/README.md

 *Table 12 The four annotation possibilities for human evaluation of CLIP3 classifications of the 'Mid-confidence' subset (random weighted sample) explained; how many times each one of these combinations occurrs in the dataset*

 A noteworthy occurrence in the 'Mid-confidence' subset is the misclassification of an image obviously belonging into 'Botany' as 'Zoology'.
-The certainty scores in this misclassification are (inherently in this subset) of similar values x(%) ∈ [45-55) with images so obviously belonging into 'Botany' that we would expect to have a first-choice 'Botany' classification value of, say, at least 70%.
-In other cases, such as in Figure 8 below, images were classified correctly as 'Botany', but with a surprisingly low confidence score regarding the characteristics of the image.
+The certainty scores in these misclassifications are (inherently in this subset) of similar values: x(%) ∈ [45-55).
+This is the case for images so obviously belonging into 'Botany' that we would expect to instead have a first-choice 'Botany' classification value of, say, at least 70%.
+In other cases, such as in Figure 8 below, images were classified correctly as 'Botany', but it was with a surprisingly low confidence score, taking into account the characteristics of the image.

 <img width="200" alt="Figure 8" src="https://github.com/lkalvoda/DHH23_early-modern_classification-eval/assets/135222568/f917eb8f-c702-4240-b14b-2de9300abea3">